1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 It's advisable to tram the x-axis gantry to either the bed itself or the frame, depending on the type of spacers of the bedmount.
 By doing so, you make sure that the bed and the gantry are parallel to each other and therefore the distance of the nozzle to the plate is pretty much the same all along the x-axis.

-As the printers come with rigid spacers (the cylindirc metal pieces between the bedplate and the bed gantry), you aren't really able to "tram" the bed unless you replace the stock spacers with [adjustable ones](bed.md#different-spacers).
+As the printer comes with rigid spacers (the cylindirc metal pieces between the bedplate and the bed gantry), you aren't really able to "tram" the bed unless you replace the stock spacers with [adjustable ones](bed.md#different-spacers) (which I personally *won't* suggest to do, regarding the high speed and accelerations this machine is running).
-The problem with those rigid stock spacers is, that they most likely aren't all of the same length/height - so I'd recommend to at least dismount them, check if they're all of the same height and if they aren't, sand them down to an equal height.
+The problem with those rigid stock spacers is, that they might not be all of the same length/height - so I'd recommend to at least dismount them, check if they're all of the same height and if they aren't, sand them down to an equal height.
 By doing so you can at least make sure that you won't have a tilted or warped bed caused by spacers of different legth.
 See the section ["Tramming The Bed"](bed.md#tramming-the-bed) for further information and instructions.
 *Make sure to take care of this before actually starting to tram the x-axis gantry, as you'll tram it in relation to the bed.*

 After taking care of the spacers (either the stock ones or after getting yourself new adjustable ones), reassemble everything.
 Now you can proceed tramming the x-axis gantry: